mtlynch/mtlynch.io/content/posts/system76-lemp11/index.md

 I tried to test the camera and found that there was no camera software included.

 The OS does natively support capturing screencasts, so that was neat.
+But then I tried actually recording screencasts, and the files seemed to either be corrupt or incomplete.
+I'd record a one-minute screencast, and then it would produce a webm file with only 12 seconds of recording.
+OBS worked better.

 The first time I tried putting in headphones, I couldn't hear anything.
 It turned out that they need to be pushed in extra hard.